lynomi/ZZZ-Builder/README.md

 # Create Teams
 <img width="935" height="1116" alt="image" src="https://github.com/user-attachments/assets/431b0b5f-83af-4111-91c0-b82d93f72e13" />

-This uses a teams database which can be found through build>teams, and I only put the ones I can recall, so there will be teams missing.
+This is based on a teams database I created which can be found through build/teams, so there will be many teams missing.
 Currently there are not any unconventional support carry teams like Lucy/Lighter/Astra, since those can be difficult to play or misleading for a new player.

 TODO
 - add more teams